openwfm/wrf-sfire-docs/docs/training.md

 ### Prerequisites:

-* Working CU Denver account, know your account name (short name, not email) and password.
+* CU Denver account, know your account name (short name, not email) and password.

 * Mac, Linux, or Windows 10 or 11 computer.
 Windows must be fully updated ahead of time, otherwise they may not have the software needed for the connection.

-* Working connection to the CU Denver Wi-Fi (not the Guest anetwork), or connection by VPN for remote participants.
+* Connection to the CU Denver Wi-Fi (not the Guest network), or connection by VPN for remote participants.

 * Some knowledge of Linux command line basics is useful, e.g., [Sections 4 and 5 from here](https://ubuntu.com/tutorials/command-line-for-beginners#1-overview) except you can skip opening a terminal on Linux desktop.